Black-and-red broadbill: Description

 A large broadbill, the black-and-red broadbill has distinctive plumage and is unlikely to be mistaken for any other species within its range.
 The average adult is around 21–24 cm in length, with wing lengths of 9.7–10.8 cm and weighs 51–65 g.
 Both sexes are similar in appearance, but the species shows slight sexual dimorphism, with the females being smaller in size.
 Adults have black heads and breastbands, greenish-black upperparts, with a maroon half-collar and bright maroon rumps and uppertail coverts (flight feathers on the tail and wing).
 The scapulars (feathers on the outside of the shoulder bone) have pure white edges, forming a white line on the closed wing.
 The bend of the wing has a narrow orange line.
 The tail is black, with variable amounts of white.
 The bill is dichromatic, with a bright turquoise-blue maxilla, and a yellow-orange mandible with a blue tip and edges.
 The irises are bright emerald green.
 The feet are bright blue, and sometimes tinged violet.

 Immature birds are similar to adults, but have browner upperwings, and have white spots at the tips of the median coverts (second row of coverts on the wing), along with purple irises.
 Juveniles have much duller plumages, with sooty brown upper parts, maroon patches on the rump and uppertail coverts, brown underparts and wings, and white patches on the outer webs of the scapulars.
 They also have blackish to brownish-blue bills and bronze irises.
+The base of the beak has several short bristles and two long bristles almost as long as the beak.
 Their feet are dull blue-grey.

 The brilliant red plumage of the species is caused by the biological pigment 2,3-didehydro-papilioerythrinone, which is also present in birds with red plumage in the genera Sarcophanops and Eurylaimus.

 One of the most striking features of the black-and-red broadbill is its large, boat-like bill.
 It is thought that the wide bill and gape first evolved in the common ancestor of all broadbills, as an adaptation to an insectivorous diet.
 Its tongue is also large and fleshy to help manipulate objects inside its beak.